EberlyODL/chem110/lesson-1/the-quantum-world.md

 > $$\lambda = \frac f {mv}$$

+In fact, all matter is said to have wave-like behavior.
+But, the mass of everyday objects is so large that the wavelength is incredible small and unobservable.
+When the mass of an object is comparable to its wavelength, the wave-particle duality is apparent.

 [ciscode|rev=1|tool=elmsmedia|item=3279|entity_type=node|render=display_mode|display_mode=mediavideo__thumbnail__right]

 A consequence of the wave behavior is that the more you know about the velocity, the less you know about the position.
 Since we cannot observe the electron simultaneously as both a particle and a wave, we cannot simultaneously measure the position and velocity with infinite precision.
 Werner Heisenberg formalized this idea with the equation: